Plan your Japan trip without

-• Rotenburo (éœČ怩鹚摂): Open-air baths surrounded by nature—think mountains, forests, or even snow in winter.
+Open-air baths surrounded by nature.
+Forests, mountains, rivers, or snow in winter.

-Depending on the minerals in the water, onsen bathing may help:
+Depending on the minerals, onsen bathing is believed to help:

 • Improve blood circulation